linux-system-roles/vpn/README.md

 ### Host-to-host (multiple VPN tunnels with one externally managed host)

 This playbook sets up the tunnel `bastion_east-to-bastion_west` using pre-shared key authentication with keys auto-generated by the system role.
 Additionally, the local ends of two more tunnels are set up: `bastion_east-to-bastion_north` and `bastion_west-to-bastion_north`.
 In this case, one of the hosts, `bastion_north`, is external to the inventory e.g. in a remote datacenter, and only the local ends of the tunnels can be set up.
 The `hostname` field contains all the information necessary to ensure that the local ends of the tunnel are set up correctly.
+This also shows the optional parameters you can specify for the tunnel.

 ```yaml
 all: